sima-jk/Algs-design-java/README.md

 # Algs-design-java

-These are my solutions to coursera course "Algorithms: design and analysis" by Tim Roughgarden, Stanford University
+These are my solutions to coursera course "Algorithms: design and analysis" programming assignments by Tim Roughgarden, Stanford University